nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 ## 1. Introduction

-In this section we will take our Ref topology and cross-compile it for the Raspberry Pi.
+In this section, we will take our Ref topology and cross-compile it for the Raspberry Pi.
 In order to fully benefit from this tutorial, the user should acquire a Raspberry Pi and have the cross-compilation toolchain as described in [RPI](https://github.com/nasa/fprime/blob/master/RPI/README.md).